Jellohub/political_sentiment_analysis/README.md

 Furthermore, we only use one subreddit.
 So I would say our data could be considered limited in scope.

-## Insights & Recommendations
+## Top Words & Phrases
 ![top_unigrams](visualizations/top_unigrams.png)
 ![top_bigrams](visualizations/top_bigrams.png)
 ![top_trigrams](visualizations/top_trigrams.png)

-Based on the top n-grams above:

-### Insight #1
-The base is passionate about their representative
-- “Best” is listed in the most positive words
-- The word “Trump” is listed in the most positive words
-- The phrase “god emperor Trump” is listed in the most positive trigrams
-- Phrases insulting their representative such as “orange man bad” and “anti trump” are listed in the most negative trigrams

-### Insight #2
-The base is passionately against opposing politicians and organizations
-- “News”, “media”, “fake news”, “fake news media”, “CNN fake news” and “deep state” appear in the most negative phrases
-- “Hillary”, “Bill Clinton,” “Bill Clinton rapist”, “left”, and “liberalism mental disorder” appear in the most negative phrases

-### Insight #3
-The base is highly religious
-- “God”, “God bless,” “thank God”, and “God bless America” appear in the most positive phrases.

-### Insight #4
-The base is very passionate about the relevant issues
+## Recommendations

-- Swear words such as the f-word and “shit” commonly appear in both the most positive and negative phrases column.
+- Cater to the base’s religious tendencies.
+“God” appears in the most positive words and phrases – “God bless,” “Thank God,” “God bless America.”

-### Insight #5
-The base is very fond of their country
-- Country-oriented phrases such as “America great”, “United States”, “God bless America,” “make America great,” and “making America great” appear in the positive column.
+- Speak fondly of the US, since the base holds it in high regard.
+“America great”, “United States”, “God bless America,” “make America great,” and “making America great” appear in the positive columns.
-- Phrases such as “civil war” and “middle east” appear in the negative column.

-### Recommendations

-- Try to match the base’s enthusiasm with your own
-- Be aware that they are angry against certain people and organizations and want immediate change
-- Be aware of the relevant issues that dominate the voter base's conversation

 ## Repository Structure